trustedanalytics/atk/doc/source/ds_graph.rst

 Build a Graph
 -------------

-Below we build a frame using a vertexlist and an edgelist.
+The example below shows how to build a frame using a vertexlist and an edgelist.

 .. code::